rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 `Config::new`</span>

-Our `new` function now returns a `Result` with a `Config` instance in the success case and a `&str` in the error case.
+Our `new` function now returns a `Result` with a `Config` instance in the success case and a `&'static str` in the error case.
+Our error values will always be string literals that have the `'static` lifetime.

 We’ve made two changes in the body of the `new` function: instead of calling `panic!` when the user doesn’t pass enough arguments, we now return an `Err`